Beggiatoa: Isolation on agar plates

-The procedure that allows to obtain isolated heterotrophic strain requires an agar plate containing dilute organic substrate such as small amount of peptone.
-Then, it's necessary to collect tufts of Beggiatoa filaments from the environment, to wash them using sterile washing solution and to place them on the agar plate.
-In this way there will be some growing filaments moving away from the central inoculum that can be used as inoculum for a new agar plate.
-For the isolation of marine Beggiatoa strains (that show autotrophic growth), since they are obligate microaerophiles it's essential to provide micro-oxic conditions and to use particular agar plates made by filtered seawater supplemented with sodium sulfide and sodium acetate.
-On the contrary, for the freshwater strains isolation it's necessary to perform under oxic conditions (air atmosphere) using a variety of media containing a low concentration of single organic compound such as acetate, Na2S or thiosulfate.
+The procedure to isolate a heterotrophic strain requires an agar plate containing dilute organic substrates such as small amount of peptone.
+Then, tufts of Beggiatoa filaments are collected from the environment, washed with sterile washing solution and placed on the agar plate.
+In this way, there will be some growing filaments moving away from the central inoculum that can be used as inoculum for a new agar plate.

+For the isolation of marine Beggiatoa strains (that show autotrophic growth), since they are obligate microaerophiles it is essential to provide micro-oxic conditions and to use particular agar plates made with filtered seawater and supplemented with sodium sulfide and sodium acetate.
+In comparison, for freshwater strains, isolation must be performed under oxic conditions (air atmosphere) using a variety of media containing a low concentration of single organic compound such as acetate, Na2S or thiosulfate.

 Isolation using liquid media

-Liquid media are often used for enrichment, MPN enumeration and bulk cultivation of Beggiatoa.
-In order to have a successful cultivation of heterotrophic or mixotrophic freshwater Beggiatoa, liquid media has to contain little amounts of carbon substrate, either soil extracts or acetate.
+Liquid media are often used for enrichment, most probable number (MPN) enumeration and bulk cultivation of Beggiatoa.
+To successfully cultivate heterotrophic or mixotrophic freshwater Beggiatoa, liquid media has to contain little amounts of carbon substrate, either soil extracts or acetate.
 The type species and strain (Beggiatoa alba str.
 B18LD) and related strains are generally grown in media that include a salt base, acetate as carbon source, and variable yeast extract and sulfide additions.
-Some marine autotrophic Beggiatoa strains are also been cultured on defined liquid mineral medium with thiosulfate, CO2, micro-oxic conditions under aeration with 0.25% O2 (v/v) in the gas phase.
+Some marine autotrophic Beggiatoa strains are also been cultured on defined liquid mineral medium with thiosulfate, CO2, and micro-oxic conditions under aeration with 0.25% O2 (v/v) in the gas phase.

 Isolation and cultivation in gradient media

 Autotrophic strains coming from a single filament isolation on agar can easily be maintained and propagated in sulfide gradient tubes in which sulfide-rich agar plugs are overlaid with sulfide-free soft agar.
 Tubs are loosely closed in order to permit the exchange of headspace gasses with the atmosphere.
 As result, two opposite layers are formed, one that contains sulfide while the other one oxygen: this allows the growth of a well-defined Beggiatoa layer at the sulfide-oxygen interface.
 The gradient medium construction requires different amounts of J3 medium (made by agar and NaHCO3) supplemented with neutralized Na2S placed in a screw-capped tube.
 Here, the sulfur source is provided by the flux of sulfide.
-Another ‘’ layer ‘’ is made by NaHCO3 without sulfide or thiosulfate:  all of the sulfide will be below the interface between the sulfidic agar plug and the sulfide-free overlay agar while there will be another layer in the top of the tube that represents the oxygen reservoir.
-It begins to form a gradient shape due to the reaction between sulfide and oxygen: as results, the filaments rapidly proliferate at the sulfide-oxygen interface, forming a marked layer or “plate,” of 1 mm but it's also possible to appreciate that these bacteria can track the interface and slowly descend owing to the gradual depletion of the sulfide reservoir.
+Another "layer" is made by NaHCO3 without sulfide or thiosulfate:  all of the sulfide will be below the interface between the sulfidic agar plug and the sulfide-free overlay agar while there will be another layer in the top of the tube that represents the oxygen reservoir.
+It begins to form a gradient shape due to the reaction between sulfide and oxygen: as a result, the filaments rapidly proliferate at the sulfide-oxygen interface, forming a marked layer, or "plate", of 1 mm but it is also possible to appreciate that these bacteria can track the interface and slowly descend owing to the gradual depletion of the sulfide reservoir.